 For example, let’s say you’ve created a $100 transaction for one of your sub-merchants.
 If you specify a $10 service fee, we’ll disburse $90 to the sub-merchant and $10 (less any Braintree transaction fees) to you.

 Escrow allows you to withhold your sub-merchants’ disbursements and release them at a later date.
 This can help mitigate financial risks when a sub-merchant fails to deliver a service or product.
 For example, if a concert is canceled, holding funds in escrow guarantees that there will be money available to cover refunds to the sub-merchant's customers who purchased concert tickets.

-You must indicate that you would like to hold funds in escrow via the API—either upon transaction creation, or anytime before the transaction has been submitted for settlement.
+You must indicate that you would like to hold funds in escrow via the API — either upon transaction creation, or anytime before submitting the transaction for settlement.
 We will hold the funds in escrow until you make an API call to release them.

 When using escrow, you are required to hold and release entire transactions, including any service fees.
-If you need to break up transactions into partial disbursements (e.g. 50% immediately and 50% upon delivery of a product), you will need to create two separate transactions.
+If you need to break up transactions into partial disbursements (e.g. 50% immediately and 50% upon delivery of a product), you must create two separate transactions.
 When you release funds from escrow, disbursement will follow the standard Braintree Marketplace funding timeline.

-If the funds are not in escrow, you can issue a full or partial refund.
-The amount will be deducted from your master merchant bank account, not your sub-merchant’s funding source.
+If the funds are not in escrow, you can issue both full and partial refunds.
+Either way, the amount will be deducted from your master merchant bank account, not your sub-merchant’s funding source.
 For some suggestions on recouping these funds, learn more about collecting funds from your sub-merchants.

-Braintree will contact you if a chargeback or retrieval is issued against one of your sub-merchant’s transactions.
-Funds for the chargeback, along with any associated fees, are deducted from your master merchant bank account.
+We will contact you if a chargeback or retrieval is issued against one of your sub-merchant’s transactions.
+Funds for the chargeback, along with any associated fees, will be deducted from your master merchant bank account.

 Because refunds and chargebacks pull funds from your bank account and not your sub-merchants’ funding sources, here are some ways you can recoup those funds: